September 9, 2012 – December 30, 2012

-A series of digitized Structural films are on view through December 30 in the New Media Gallery.
-Often categorized as a minimal strain of experimental cinema, Structural films are built around an underlying organizational pattern or predetermined conceptual framework.
-They employ calculated manipulations of content that suggest perceptual puzzles are at play, and thus call attention to the film-viewing process.
+A series of digitized structural films will be on view in MMoCA’S New Media Gallery from September 9 through December 30.
+Often categorized as a minimal strain of experimental cinema, structural films are built around an underlying organizational pattern or predetermined conceptual framework.
+These works inspire active spectatorship: by challenging viewers to predict the repetition of sequences and identify the overall filmic formula, they activate perceptual and cognitive processes.

 During the late 1960s, film historian P. Adams Sitney identified a new trend in avant-garde filmmaking and coined the term “Structural” to describe it.
 Defined as a simplified cinema in which the shape of the whole film is predetermined, Structural films are driven by formalist explorations rather than narrative content.
 In other words, these works explore the material nature of film as a medium and the various phases of the production process.
 They employ calculated manipulations of content that suggest perceptual puzzles are at play, and thus call attention to the film-viewing process.
 Often, it is the audiences’ active participation in thinking about the film’s construction that constitutes the driving force behind the work itself.